docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/xml-object-reference.rst

 Optional.
 A JavaScript object containing variable definitions.
 The properties are used to look up XPath variables contained in the expression.
-For example, if the expression contains the variable $abc, the value is in the object’s abc property.
+For example, if the expression contains the variable $abc, the value is in the object's abc property.

 Evaluates an XPath expression in accordance with the W3C XPath recommendation, using this XML object as the context node.
 The context position and size are set to 1, and all variables are initially